marcnewton/laravue-spa-sessions/README.md

+> This is a development Sanbox for testing ideas.
+>
+> If you are interested in building a Laravel Project with a Single Page Application (SPA) frontend using Vue then head on over to [Lara Cli](https://github.com/laracli)

 # laravue-spa-sessions
 Laravel Vue Cookie Session based SPA (Single Page Application) boilerplate for SDA (Same Domain Application).
 For the simplest of builds.